-Maggy has directly saved the lives of 25 children and helped over 10,000 children to a better life.
-She builds villages of 500 houses where orphaned children can grow up in ‘families’.
+Maggy has helped more than 10,000 children to a better life, and built villages where orphaned children can grow up in ‘families’.
 They receive food, clothing, medical care, schooling, homes and love!
-Maggy helps children from all the people groups and religions of the country, teaching them that they are all equal.
-She also helps poor children in neighbouring villages, and shows that people in Burundi can help one another.
+Maggy helps children from all groups and faiths of Burundi, telling them that they are all equal.
+She also helps poor children in neighbouring villages, and shows that people in Burundi can support one another.
+Maggy received The World's Childrens Prize in 2003 for her long and dangerous struggle.

 All 30,000 people who live in and around Maggy’s villages are offered medical care at the hospital she has had built.
 Maggy takes risks when she points out that Burundi’s politicians, army and rebels violate children’s rights.